Why do you want to double-major? Is it worth it?

 Transfer credits and course overloads

-Read How to Transfer Credits at RIT, which is about how transfer credits work at RIT, and how I used them to cut my graduation time by two semesters.
+First, I cover how transfer credits work at RIT, and how I used them to cut my graduation time by two semesters in How to Transfer Credits at RIT.

-Read Transfer Credits Versus Course Overloads: Which one should you use? to learn about my experience with course overloads at RIT’s, and whether students should favor course over loads or transfer credits.
+Then, I wrote Transfer Credits vs Course Overloads: Which one should you use?, where you can learn about my experience with course overloads at RIT’s, and whether students should favor course over loads or transfer credits.

-Lastly, read How Do Enrollment Dates Work at RIT to learn about how you can use credits, RIT’s Honors Program, and varsity athletics to increase your enrollment date.
+Lastly, I posted, How Do Enrollment Dates Work at RIT, which explains how you can use course credits, RIT’s Honors Program, and varsity athletics to increase your enrollment date.

 Traveling and studying abroad